-DOSP1051 KABADDI L Т Р S J С
+DOSP1051 VARADDI L Т Р S J С

-KABADDI 0 0 0 2 0 2
+200, 1001 KABADDI 0 0 0 2 0 2

-Pre-requisite None
+Pre-requisite None •

 Co-requisite None

-Preferable None
+Preferable exposure None

-exposure

 This course provides instruction and the opportunity for participation in sports and physical fitness activities.
 Skills, strategies, rules, and personal wellness goals are included as appropriate.
 This course will provide students with an understanding of the fundamental concepts of the physiological functions and training principles associated with the chosen sport.